Volunteering

 - The organisation may need a volunteer declaration from UWV, depending on your situation.

 If you have a residence permit, check the back of your permit card.
-If it says “TWV vereist”, you may need to check whether you are allowed to volunteer before you start.
-For some types of voluntary work, a volunteer declaration from UWV may be needed instead of a work permit.
-UWV states that asylum seekers and refugees can volunteer for non-profit organisations in the Netherlands if the work benefits society and is not paid as regular work.
+If it says “TWV vereist”, check whether you are allowed to volunteer before you start.
+In some cases, the organisation may need a volunteer declaration from UWV instead of a work permit.

 If you receive compensation for volunteering, check the current tax-free volunteer compensation rules with the Belastingdienst.
 The maximum amount can change each year.
 Depending on your situation, receiving compensation may also affect whether you need Dutch basic health insurance.

-Check official information from UWV, IND, the Belastingdienst, or your local municipality before you start.
-You can also contact the organisation offering the volunteer position.
-They may already know which rules apply and whether they need to arrange anything before you can start.
+For official information, check UWV, IND, the Belastingdienst, or your local municipality.
+You can also contact the organisation offering the volunteer position, as they may know what needs to be arranged before you can start.

 You can find volunteer opportunities through national platforms and local organisations in Groningen, Friesland, and Drenthe: